COVID 19 STATEMENT

 Spectators and Social Distancing

-The number of participants is limited to 100 per field (50 x 2 teams) This includes players, coaches, managers, and spectators.
+The number of spectators is limited to 1 spectator per player on the team roster.
 Players and coaches on the team bench must social distance with six feet of spacing.
 Spectators must social distance with 6 feet spacing.
-Families pods may occupy the same area but must stay 6 feet from other pods or spectators.
+Family pods may occupy the same area but must stay 6 feet from other pods or spectators.
 More on Social Distancing